I Met the Walrus: Production

 The film was created in 2006-2007, produced by Jerry Levitan and supported by a grant from Bravo!FACT.
 It premiered March 22, 2007 at This is London, a Toronto nightclub.
 Since then, I Met the Walrus has appeared at film festivals around the world.
+I Met The Walrus has since been adapted as a book, authored by Jerry Levitan and published by HarperCollins.

+Accolades

 It has won many awards including a 2009 Daytime Emmy in the New Approaches, Daytime Entertainment category, Best Animated Short awards for the American Film Institute and the Middle East International Film Festival.
 The film was nominated for an Academy Award for Best Animated Short Film by the Academy of Motion Picture Arts and Sciences.
 It was also included in the Animation Show of Shows.
 It was selected to be one of 25 YouTube videos to be part of the first Guggenheim Museum/YouTube Play "A Biennial of Creative Video".

-I Met The Walrus has since been adapted as a book, authored by Jerry Levitan and published by HarperCollins.